HL7/fhir-sdoh-clinicalcare/input/pagecontent/sdoh_clinical_care_scope.md

 ### Conceptual Framework

-Coded SDOH content is captured across core health care activities: screening/assessment, establishing health concerns, goal setting, care planning, interventions, outcomes and reporting.
+Coded Social determinants of health (SDOH) content is captured across core health care activities: screening/assessment, establishing health concerns, goal setting, care planning, interventions, outcomes and reporting.
 The conceptual framework, illustrated below, shows how these activities form a cycle of care.
 Over time, a patient’s progress toward care goals can be tracked and measured.
 {% include img.html img="ConceptualFramework-orig.jpeg" caption="Figure 1: Conceptual Framework" %}

 ### Scope of this IG